 In A.D.
 32, Paul was ordered to make a journey to Damascus to capture the Christians.
 He led a small group of people, and as he neared Damascus at noon, a strong light from the sky flashed around him.
 At that moment, he became dizzy and fell from his horse to the ground.
 Suddenly, he lost his eyesight and could not see.

 He then heard a voice say to him: “Saul, Saul, why do you persecute me?”
 Paul was scared and asked: “Who are you?”
 The voice replied: “I am Jesus, whom you are persecuting.
 Get up, proceed to the city, and there will be someone to tell you what to do.”
-Paul was shocked and asked: “Isn’t Jesus crucified and has died?
+He was shocked and asked: “Isn’t Jesus crucified and has died?
 Is it true what believers say, Jesus is still alive?
 Is it really wrong to persecute Jesus’ followers?”

-Just when Paul could not see, Heaven opened his third eye to let him see Jesus.
+Just when he could not see, Heaven opened his third eye to let him see Jesus.
 The people around him stood there, not saying a word, nor could they hear any sound; they only saw the flash of light.
-This miracle was shown only to Paul, and it was he who met Jesus.
+This miracle was shown only to him, and it was he who met Jesus.
 Relying on his companions, the blind Paul went on to enter Damascus.
 In his darkness, the helpless Paul could not eat and drink for three days.

 Translated by Chua BC and edited by T. Denning